Rohit1024/Chat-Application/chat-server-master/README.md

 # Backend for chat application using socket.io

 You can test the live app [here](https://chattrio.netlify.app/).
-The front end for this application can be found [here](https://github.com/AkileshAro/chat-client).

 ## Libraries used :
 - Express